Making a Splash:

 One day, as the ships were being loaded in Deptford, a stranger appeared on the dockside.
-Sackhouse went with him to a nearby tavern, and when he emerged later, somewhat the worse for wear, he told the expedition officers that he was withdrawing from the expedition.
+Sackhouse went with him to a nearby tavern, and when he emerged later, somewhat the worse for wear, he told the expedition officers that he had decided to withdraw.

 What had happened in that tavern?
 Who was the man on the dockside?
 What had he said to so unsettle John Sackhouse?
 The answers to these questions will now be revealed!

 Where in Deptford the stranger took Sackhouse we do not know.
 But we do know from reports of the incident that were printed in the newspapers that he was from London.
-He was connected in some capacity or other with the Aquatic Theatre at Sadler’s Wells.
-And he was offering Sackhouse “several thousand pounds” to quit the expedition, to come up to London with his kayak and his harpoon, and to exhibit there instead.
+He was connected in some capacity with the Aquatic Theatre at Sadler’s Wells.
+And he was offering Sackhouse ‘several thousand pounds’ to quit the expedition, to come up to London with his kayak and his harpoon, and to exhibit there instead.

 A bewildering range of other spectacles followed.
 Some were pretty obvious crowd-pleasers, such as The Rival Patriots, or the Battle of Trafalgar, which satisfied a thirst for patriotic set-pieces, even when the victories they were celebrating were fast receding into the past.
 Others, such as The Invisible Ring, or Water Monster and Fire Spectre, and The White Witch, or the Cataract of Amazonia, were designed to inject variety into the repertoire.
 Obviously there was only so much naval warfare London audiences could take.

-And so it’s easy to imagine what the man from Sadler’s Wells — an agent of sorts, we must assume — had in mind.
-Interestingly, a few years later, the Aquatic Theatre did in fact succeed in securing Inuit performers, and their story sheds some light on what is was the London agent must have proposed to Sackhouse.
+And so it is easy to imagine what the man from Sadler’s Wells — an agent of sorts, we must assume — had in mind.
+Interestingly, a few years later the Aquatic Theatre did in fact succeed in securing Inuit performers, and their story sheds some light on what is was the London agent must have proposed to Sackhouse.

-In May 1823 The Mirror of Literature ran an article on Niakungitok and Coonahnik, who at the time were on show at the Egyptian Hall in Piccadilly, where by all accounts they were the talk of the town.
+In May 1823 the Mirror of Literature ran an article on Niakungitok and Coonahnik, who at the time were on show at the Egyptian Hall in Piccadilly, where by all accounts they were the talk of the town.
 Why the interest?
 The Mirror suggested that Londoners were astonished by the Inuit people’s capacity for survival, by their reliance on a diet of raw meat and fish, by their kayaks and seal-skin clothing, by their skill with the harpoon.
-A drawing of the couple accompanied the article—a bit crude, and certainly not as graceful as the two coloured lithographs that can be seen in the museum of the Scott Polar Research Institute in Cambridge.
-(Click here to see the lithographs of Niakungitok and Coonahnik respectively.)
+A drawing of the couple accompanied the article.
+It is a bit crude, and certainly not as graceful as the two coloured lithographs in the museum of the Scott Polar Research Institute in Cambridge, which can be accessed by clicking here for Niakungitok and here for Coonahnik.